BARI-OPTIMISE · Updated June 5

 Weight regain after bariatric surgery and GLP-1.

-FDA-labeled indication.
+GLP-1 treatment for this condition is an FDA-labeled indication, which is the cleaner path to insurance coverage.
 Preferred drug: Wegovy (semaglutide 2.4 mg) or Zepbound (tirzepatide).

 The headline trial: BARI-OPTIMISE